Monika-81/wanderlust-p5/README.md

 <br>

 #### **Add Post**
-To add a post the user has to be logged in and click "Add post" button in the navigation bar.
+To add a post the user has to be logged in and click the "Add post" button in the navigation bar.
 The form asks the user to upload an image and to give the post a title, subtitle and text content.
 The user can only upload one picture with a max size off 1 MB as well as a max height/width of 2048px.
 All three text fields as well as an image are required before the user can create a post.
 If the user submits a form with incorrect input, they get an error message that displays what went wrong.
 If the post was created successfully, the user is redirected to the created post's page to get confirmation that the post has been submitted as well as an overview of the result and the opportunity to edit the post directly.
 If the user forgets to submit input to any of the required fields, they get an error message.

 (**User Story 11 & 16**)
 <details>